 Cutting The Puff Pasty Instructions for Cream Horns with Chocolate Filling

-Once your strip is both cut to size and rolled, take the pin in one hand and work from the bottom to the top, in a diagnol fashion, lightly pulling the strip to wrap around the pin.
+- Once your strip is both cuts to size and rolled, take the pin in one hand and work from the bottom to the top, in a diagnol fashion, lightly pulling the strip to wrap around the pin.

-Place these in the oven for 8-10 minutes on 400° F until golden brown (ovens vary so see what time works on your oven).
+- Place these in the oven for 8-10 minutes at 400° F until golden brown (ovens vary so see what time works on your oven).

 Cooling & Filling For Cream Horns with Chocolate Filling